 - Students are responsible for supplying information requested by the Office of Financial Aid, even if the information requested must be obtained from parents.

-- Students who wish to borrow a Federal Direct Stafford Loan must; 1) accept the loan through Presto, 2) complete a Master Promissory Note, and 3) complete the Entrance counseling session.
+- Students who wish to borrow a Federal Direct Stafford Loan must; 1) accept the loan through Banner Self Service, 2) complete a Master Promissory Note, and 3) complete the Entrance counseling session.

 - Students must repay all loans according to their established payment schedule.
 Students who are in default on a Federal Perkins Loan, Federal Direct Stafford Loan, or Federal Direct PLUS Loan from any college or university are not eligible for financial aid.